github/docs/content/admin/identity-and-access-management/using-enterprise-managed-users-and-saml-for-iam/about-enterprise-managed-users.md

 * Other {% data variables.product.prodname_dotcom %} users cannot see, mention, or invite a {% data variables.product.prodname_managed_user %} to collaborate.
 * {% data variables.product.prodname_managed_users_caps %} can only own private repositories and {% data variables.product.prodname_managed_users %} can only invite other enterprise members to collaborate on their owned repositories.
 * Only private and internal repositories can be created in organizations owned by an {% data variables.product.prodname_emu_enterprise %}, depending on organization and enterprise repository visibility settings.
+* {% data variables.product.prodname_managed_users_caps %} are limited in their use of {% data variables.product.prodname_pages %}.
+For more information, see "[About {% data variables.product.prodname_pages %}](/pages/getting-started-with-github-pages/about-github-pages#limitations-for-enterprise-managed-users)."

 ## About enterprises with managed users